revbayes/revbayes.github.io/tutorials/divrate/modules/env_estimation.md

 taxa <- T.taxa()
 ```

-Additionally, we initialize an iterator variable for our vector of moves and monitors.
+Additionally, we can initialize a variable for our vector of
+moves and monitors:
 ```
-mvi = `
+moves    = VectorMoves()
-mni = `
+monitors = VectorMonitors()
 ```